 Futurism is less of an artistic style and more of an artistically inspired political movement.
 Founded by Tommaso Marinetti’s Futurist Manifesto, which rejected social organization and Christian morality, the Futurist era was full of chaos, hostility, aggression, and anger.
 Although Marinetti was not a painter himself, painting became the most prominent form of art within the Futurist movement.

 These artists vehemently rejected the rules of Classical painting, believing that everything that was passed through generations (beliefs, traditions, religion) was suspicious and dangerous.
-The militant nature of the Futurist movement has resulted in many people believing that it was too close to fascism.
+The militant nature of the Futurist movement resulted in many people believing that it was too closely affiliated with Fascism.

 Dada means a great many things and nothing at all.
 The writer Hugo Ball discovered that this small word has several different meanings in different languages and at the same time, as a word, it meant nothing at all.
 The Dadaism movement is based on the concepts of illogic and provocation and was seen as not only an art movement, but an anti-war movement.